Hawaii Visitors Will Need Booster to Be 'Fully Vaccinated'

 The state's current "Safe Travels" rules require only that incoming travelers who want to avoid quarantining for five days must meet the same fully vaccinated rules of the federal government — two doses of either the Pfizer-BioNTech or Moderna vaccine or one of the Johnson & Johnson vaccine — or produce a negative COVID-19 test within one day of travel, ABC News reported.

-But Gov. David Ige, a Democrat, said last week that Hawaii's definition of fully vaccinated will be changing to include booster shots.
-The rule will be put on hold for at least two weeks, however, Ige added, so that people with plans to visit the popular vacation destination will have time to adjust.
+But Democrat Gov. David Ige said last week Hawaii's definition of fully vaccinated will be changing to include booster shots.
+The rule will be put on hold for at least two weeks, however, Ige added, so people with plans to visit the popular vacation destination will have time to adjust.

 "We know that the community needs time to react to that, so we would have to provide at least two weeks for those who may not be up-to-date to go to have the opportunity to go and get vaccinated if they need to," he said, according to Hawaii News Now.